fazliddin/MobileApp/README.md

-# Mobile CRM
+# Crossplatform smartphone application for websites

-> An application to visit eshop.
+> Create your own mobile app easyli for any website